Is Moms for Liberty Making Book Banning Great Again?

 “Those who don't build must burn.”
 Ray Bradbury, Fahrenheit 451

-Book banning is back.
+Book banning is back, or so we're told.
 The American Library Association (ALA) Office for Intellectual Freedom (OIF) revealed that the number of books targeted for censorship has surged in recent years.
 In 2022, 2,571 made the list; in 2021 it was 1,858.
 The numbers fluctuated between 190-378 per year in the twenty years before that.
 Something's changed.

 Lessa Kananiʻopua Pelayo-Lozada, president of ALA, lamented: "Now we're seeing organized attempts by groups to censor multiple titles throughout the country without actually having read many of these books."
 The rise of so-called parental rights organizations like Moms for Liberty (MFL), a grassroots nonprofit formed in 2021, highlights this new phenomenon.
 MFL is now one of America's fastest-growing parental rights advocacy groups, with over 275 chapters in 45 states and over a hundred thousand members.